liqd/adhocracy3/docs/source/api/deletion.rst

   resources will be found.
 Anyone can specify these flags and get the paths of deleted and/or hidden resources.
 However, only those with *canhide* permission are ever able to view the contents of hidden resources.
+  It's also possible to set *include=visible* to get only non-deleted and non-hidden resources, but it's not necessary since that is the default.
 * If the frontend attempts to retrieve a *deleted* or *hidden* resource via GET, the backend normally responds with HTTP status code *410 Gone*.
 The frontend can override this by adding the parameter